 Heco Aurora Speaker Series Overview

-Heco is a German-based speaker company founded back in 1949.
-All of their speakers are completely designed and engineered in Deutschland with the Aurora models made in Asia.
+Created back in 1949 in Germany, all of their speakers are completely designed and engineered in Deutschland with the Heco Aurora models made in Asia.
 They create speakers that last for decades while providing a sound that is pleasing to the ear over the long term.
 Another important aspect of their design is that all of the speakers in the Aurora series are very easy to push with a modest home theater receiver, meaning you can put more of your investment into great speakers.

 If you are reading this from the US, you may have never even heard of Heco speakers.
 They have just recently been launched in the US market, but have been one of Europe's most popular speaker brands for decades.